GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/04.131-140/02.Heaven-Is-Not-Far-Away/docs.md

 ---
+title: |
-title: 132.
-Heaven Is Not Far Away
+    132. Heaven Is Not Far Away - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 132.
+Heaven Is Not Far Away.
+Heaven is not far away, When Jesus is near; Give your heart to him today, When Jesus is near.
+Place your trust in this dear Friend, He will keep you to the end; Heaven is not far away, When Jesus is near.
+    keywords:  |
-    keywords: Christ in Song, Heaven Is Not Far Away, Heaven is not far away,
+        Christ in Song, adventhymnals, advent hymnals, Heaven Is Not Far Away, Heaven is not far away.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 132. HEAVEN IS NOT FAR AWAY
+####  Christ in Song,

 ```txt
 1.